Video Conferencing Tips for an Engaging Online Course

 There’s nothing more embarrassing than starting a meeting and the students cannot see and/or hear you.
 Test your microphone and webcam prior to the live class meeting to ensure all is in working order before class begins.

-Utilize a good-quality headset or ear buds with mic and webcam so students can see and hear you clearly.
+Utilize a good-quality headset or earbuds with a mic and webcam so students can see and hear you clearly.

 Adjust your space.

 Students may be nervous about remote or online learning, so making sure they can see and hear you clearly is a must.